wultra/powerauth-mobile-sdk/docs/PowerAuth-SDK-for-Android.md

 });
 ```

+If the received activation result also contains a recovery data, then you should display that values to the user.
+To do that, please read [Getting Recovery Data](#getting-recovery-data) section of this document, which describes how to treat that sensitive information.
+This is relevant for all types of activation you use.

 ### Activation via Custom Credentials

 You may also create an activation using any custom login data - it can be anything that server can use to obtain user ID to associate with a new activation.
 Since the credentials are custom, the server's implementation must be able to process such request.
 Unlike the previous versions of SDK, the custom activation no longer requires a custom activation endpoint.